tttor/ctrl-foundation/method/actor-critic/sac_haarnoja_2017.md

   * including the off-policy DDPG algorithm and the on-policy TRPO algorithm.
 * stochastic, entropy maximizing reinforcement learning algorithms can provide a promising avenue for improved robustness and stability,
+* The individual seeds attain much more consistent performance with SAC,
+  * while DDPG exhibits very high variability across seeds, indicating substantially worse stability.
+* the inclusion of entropy regularization is a critical component

 ## misc
 * popular off-policy actor-critic variant is based on the deterministic